 When Peter in the day of Pentecost quoted the Spirit baptism from the book of Joel for the first time, used this same theme and stated that the promised gift is for you (Jews) and your children (their generation), and for all who are far away, (Acts 2:39).
 The gentiles would be the most appropriate interpretation for “all who are far away” (Ephesians 2:13-17).
 The pastor or the teacher must be careful to convince the candidates that this is an experience solely intended for them.

-2. The indwelling of the Holy Spirit
+2. The Holy Spirit indwells in us Already

 It’s important to emphasize that the Holy Spirit dwells in every born again Christian regardless of the factor whether they have received the Spirit baptism or not.
 Each time an individual repents and chooses to believe in the Lord Jesus Christ the Holy Spirit does the work of regeneration within the new convert.
 Afterwards instead of leaving He continues to dwell within the new convert.

-3. The Holy Spirit is a gift
+3. The Baptism in the Holy Spirit is a Gift

 The baptism of the Holy Spirit is a gift from God.
 It’s called a gift because no one can expect to be baptized in the Holy Spirit depending on his merit.
 It’s another gracious act of God.
 If the outpouring of the Spirit depended on such prejudice it will prevent the Holy Spirit from acting sovereign – even in the most committed and genuine Christians.